 During a GNSS survey, the position will be iteratively recalculated while gradually increasing the position accuracy.
 A survey can take up to 33 minutes, but typically SecureSync will synchronize earlier, i.e. offer a valid Time and 1PPS reference, once it has obtained a sufficiently accurate preliminary position.

-Note: In Standard receiver mode and Land Dynamics, RES-SMT GG receivers and u-blox M8T receivers will automatically re-survey on reboot after the system has been moved.
+Note: If a system has been moved, in Standard receiver mode and Land Dynamics, receivers will automatically re-survey on reboot.
 In Standard mode and Stationary Dynamics, the unit will survey only once, and will not re-survey on reboot.

-Depending on the GNSS receiver model installed in your SecureSync, the standard default behavior is either:
+Depending on the GNSS receiver model installed in your SecureSync, the default behavior is either:

 - that the GNSS receiver detects if the SecureSync has been relocated, and hence will initiate a GNSS survey to determine the new position